lindenb/jvarkit/docs/BedCluster.md

     -R, --reference
-      For sorting, writing interval_list,A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
+      For sorting, writing interval_list,A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary' or 'samtools dict', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
     --sex, --par
       Detects human dictionary ans splits pseudo-autosomal regions and group by sex.